tracer755/e621-wrappers/README.md

 # e621-wrappers
 e621 api wrappers for a bunch of languages

+my dumbass made this to get wallpapers lol

+(Programming making a 1 day job a 2 month job lmao)

 #### Languages
 - [x] [Python](python)
 - [ ] Node js (started)